 We like the Prime-Line Mount Keyed Deadbolt because you can lock the outside while keeping the inside unlocked.
 That allows you and your family to get out of the garage quickly but keeps intruders from coming in.

 - Allows you to lock outside while keeping inside unlocked

 - Works with most garage doors

 - Requires some tools and basic skills to install

 Frequently Asked Questions

 Installing a garage door lock comes with questions.
 Let’s see if we can answer a few of them.

 How Can I Make My Garage Door More Secure?
 (From the Inside or Outside)

-Other than installing a lock, there are a few things you can do to make your garage door more secure:
+Other than installing a lock, here are a few tips to secure your garage door:

 - Consider a security system of some sort.
 This can include motion-activated lights, cameras, or a full-blown alarm system.